What to do in Copenhagen, Denmark

 - Hire a bike

-With so much to do and see, we know that anyone visiting Copenhagen on a cruise from the UK will have a wonderful time whatever it is they are interested in.
-So, from picture-perfect streets to an abundance of artwork, make sure you plan your time here to get the most out of this amazing city.
+With so much to do and see, we know that anyone visiting on a cruise to Denmark will have a wonderful time whatever it is they are interested in.
+So, from picture-perfect streets to an abundance of artwork, whether visiting in 2023 or on a 2024 cruise, make sure you plan your time here to get the most out of this amazing city.